What's happening now

 Sector engagement session

-Input from this session is guiding the engagement process.
+Input from this session guided the engagement process.

 Phase 2 – fall 2019 to winter 2020